tbernalz/document-password-remover/README.md

 - Remove passwords from encrypted PDF files.

-- Multiple Interfaces: Use either the command-line interface (CLI) or the graphical user interface (GUI).
+- Multiple Interfaces: Use either the command-line interface (CLI), graphical user interface (GUI), or environment variables mode.

 - Modular Design: Easily extensible for future development or new file types.